OmarArias-Gaguancela/QuickProt/README.md

 **Do you want to cite this work?**

 Arias-Gaguancela, O., Palii, C., Un Nissa, M., Brand, M., & Ranish, J. QuickProt: A bioinformatics and visualization tool for DIA and PRM mass spectrometry-based proteomics datasets.
-[In preparation]
+[Submitted to bioRxiv]